NathanZimmy/megr2156-portfolio/docs/assignments/A05/index.md

 <ins>stiffness</ins>
 For stiffness I used the equation for deflection of a cantilever beam with a load at the end and solved for b after plugging in I. I found the minimum required thickness due to stiffness is .194in.
 This is smaller than the stress value mean stress controls the thickness.

+## Reflection
+<ins>Governing failure mode:</ins> For at least one feature, state whether stress or stiffness governed the final dimension, and by how much (e.g., "stress required 0.25", stiffness required 0.31").
+If they were close, say so — a near-tie is itself a lesson.

+For Feature A I calculated the require radius due to stress to be .306in and for stiffness to be .380in.
+This is the only feature that stiffness controlled the dimensions and it's by a very close margin of .074in.

+<ins>Error propagation:<ins> Identify one instance where a value from an earlier feature carried into a later one.
+Did an early error (or a late catch) change a downstream result?
+If nothing propagated incorrectly, state what check caught it before it could.

+Multiple values carried over from one feature to the other.
+The most obvious value was the force due to the strap which I chose to be 600lbf. this force was carried into each part of the bracket.
+A calculated value that carried over was the Force from B on C. C had two support values that were each half of the force from B and the center load on C was the force from b.
+Nothing was calculated incorrectly from feature to feature and this is because I made sure to check how the force affected each feature and draw my diagrams correctly.

+<ins>Assumption sensitivity:<ins> Name one assumption you made (material choice, shear negligibility, load distribution, etc.) and describe what would change in your final dimensions if that assumption were wrong or different.

+One important assumption I was the selected feature lengths, since several dimensions for the features were not provided.
+For example, Feature A was assumed to have a length of 1.5in.
+If Feature A were longer, both bending stress and deflection would increase, which would require a larger radius.
+The stiffness calculation is especially sensitive to length because deflection depends on L^3.
+Therefore, changing the assumed geometry could noticeably change the final dimensions.

 ## Sources
 https://www.aerospacemetals.com/wp-content/uploads/2023/07/Titanium-Ti-6Al-4V-Grade-5-STA-Data-Sheet.pdf